Register to attend the Citizenship School

 Creative and collaborative exercises

-You will not just learn theory – you will practice real skills and apply them to real social issues.
+You will not just learn theory — you will practice real skills and apply them to real-life situations.

 Why join the Citizenship School?